 About the ArtistThoughtfully crafted, whimsically inspired.

-Andy Cobb’s unique copper art is owned and enjoyed by clients around the world.
+Andy Cobb’s unique copper art sculptures are owned and enjoyed by clients around the world.

 Custom Copper Sculptures

 - Large-Scale Frogs, Birds, Fishes, and Animals

 - Created One at a Time.
 One Client at a Time.